 The incidence of SCLC overall has been decreasing, but the incidence in women has been rising.
 It is often centrally located and strongly associated with smoking, so smoking cessation should always be discussed with patients.
 Those already diagnosed with SCLC who continue to smoke are at risk for greater toxicities with treatment and shorter overall survival.1

 Small cell lung cancer is often centrally located and strongly associated with smoking.

 Unlike other solid malignancies, SCLC often is not classified using the traditional American Joint Committee on Cancer (AJCC) tumor, node, metastasis (TNM) staging.
 Instead, it is described by the Veterans Administration (VA) scheme in which SCLC is separated into only two groups: (1) limited stage, in which disease is only present in the ipsilateral hemithorax, and (2) extensive stage, wherein it has spread beyond the ipsilateral hemithorax.

 However, classifying patients using the TNM staging helps to define those who would be candidates for surgery and radiation, such as those with T1-2,N0.
 For the purpose of this book, SCLC is described as early stage, locally advanced, and metastatic.
 Locally advanced in this case refers to stages IIB-IIIC (T3-4,N0,M0; T1-4,N1-3,M0).

 Due to the aggressive nature of SCLC, many patients present with extensive disease and subsequent disease-related debility.
-When deciding treatment regimens in general, performance status is a key factor for consideration as it predicts how well the ...
+When deciding treatment regimens in general, performance status is a key factor for consideration as it predicts ...